 This “Cup” is a bit unusual in the world of menstrual cups because unlike products like The Moon Cup, or the Diva Cup, it’s totally disposable.
 It’s not even really a “cup” shape like other menstrual cups, but is more like a pouch that holds menstrual fluid.

-The other very unusual thing about the Instead Menstrual Cup is that it doesn’t have a stem, which means that it can be worn during sex.
+The other very unusual thing about this disposable menstrual cup is that it doesn’t have a stem, which means that it can be worn during sex.
 It fits right up under your cervix which is what allows sexual intercourse.
-It is one of the few “menstrual cups” or “tampons” that can be used in this way.
+This disposable period cup is one of the few “menstrual cups” or “tampons” that can be used in this way.
 The other exception is a sea sponge tampon.

 Instead Disposable Menstrual Cup Insertion